 While most of us remember to have regular eye tests, we don’t often have our hearing tested in the same way and may not notice when it deteriorates.
-Wendy Davies, head of audiology at Siemens Hearing Instruments answers some common questions on hearing health

 1. Are hearing problems more common as we get older?

 Anyone can suffer from a hearing problem.
 Some people are born deaf, but hearing can deteriorate at any age.
 However, it is more common in older people for several reasons.
 Long-term noise causes damage over the years; hair cells in the inner ear begin to deteriorate; and the structure of the ear changes, making it less responsive to sound waves.
+Age-related hearing loss is also known as presbycusis and can start in your 40s and worsen over time.

 2. How often should I have my hearing checked?